otvv/uc-rep-bot/README.md

 This bot is not meant for mass usage.
 So be careful, this could get your account(s) banned.

 **Use this at your own risk.**

+## CONTRIBUTORS
+Big thanks to [@danielsrbastos](https://github.com/danielsrbastos) who helped me write this code way back in 2019 and test it as well.

 ***